Tax Planning For Individuals

 - Track Home Office Expenses (Unreimbursed expenses related to your job)

 - Document Education Expenses related to obtaining higher education degrees and/or certifications that will enhance your job skills.

 - Make Contributions into your 401(k), 403(b) Plans, Roth or Traditional IRA's

-Here is a list of some important changes for 2019:
+Here is a list of some important changes for filing 2019 Tax Returns:

-- Increased Standard Deduction Amounts for all filing statues
+- Increased Standard Deduction Amounts for all filing statuses

 - Charitable contributions - Taxpayers who DO NOT Itemized their deductions can now claim up to $300 of charitable contributions made to qualifying charities.

 - Recovery Rebate Credit and Economic Impact Payments received during 2020 are NOT Taxable.